 I went down to Leeds PHP for the first time in a while last week, where there was a talk about Beanstalkd.
 It’s effectively a FIFO queue – you can put a message in the end, and have another process take a message out of the start, the effect being that you can take some of the load off server intensive processes, and do them later when you’re not busy.

 I had a play around with it in PHP, using the Pheanstalk and it really is a simple as that to work.
 You create a connection to your Beanstalkd server, and then just push and pull messages from the various queues, that you can create on the fly, like Mongo.

 This entry was posted on Sunday, January 27th, 2013 at 11:32 am and is filed under Limited, Programming.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.